scortier/Title-It/README.md

-# Title-It

-## Lazy enought to find unique domain name or any project name.
+## Lazy enough to find unique domain name or any project name ?
-### Just type the relevant character and vola the magic happens!!
+## Just type the relevant character and vola the magic happens!!